-Stanley served as Senior Engineer on the Steam Ship Celtic, which at the time of its launch in 1901 was the largest steamship in the World, it was a sister ship to the ill-fated SS Titanic.
+He was born in Harrisville in 1890, a small town in the Scenic Rim district, south of Brisbane.
+Stanley served as Senior Engineer on the Steam Ship Celtic, which at the time of its launch in 1901 was the largest steamship in the world, it was a sister ship to the ill-fated SS Titanic.
 It had several mishaps during its lifetime, but the one that occurred in March 1918 was catastrophic for the McDonald family.

-His widowed mother Minnie McDonald resided in Indooroopilly, a suburb of Brisbane, and with her oldest son Henry and daughters Dorothy, Gladys and Marjorie, must have always wondered if his life at sea would end this way.
+His widowed mother Minnie McDonald resided in Indooroopilly, Brisbane, and with her oldest son Henry and daughters Dorothy, Gladys and Marjorie, must have always wondered if his life at sea would end this way.